umbe77/umbe-fedora/README.md

   - Get My dmenu patch from https://github.com/umbe77/dmenu and install it with sudo make clean install

   - Get My st patch from https://github.com/umbe77/st and install it with sudo make clean install

+  - Get xbanish repo from https://github.com/jcs/xbanish and compile it

 - Run ./install.sh
 - Post-Intallation commands